ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 <!-- Acrolinx: 2021-04-09 -->

-# Support
+# Support for Apache CouchDB
-{: #apache-couchdb-support}
+{: #support-for-apache-couchdb-support}

 Apache CouchDB is Apache-licensed open source software and free to use.
-For customers who want to receive enterprise-class support from {{site.data.keyword.IBM}} for Apache CouchDB, see the {{site.data.keyword.cloud}} Extension for Apache CouchDB section for details.
+For customers who need support from {{site.data.keyword.IBM}} for Apache CouchDB, see [this section](/docs/Cloudant?topic=Cloudant-apache-couchdb-support#cloud-extenstion-for-apache-couchdb-support).
 {: shortdesc}

 ## Chat